A-Z of health

 Routine vaccination is usually only recommended if you regularly work with potentially infected animals or are travelling to a part of the world known to have high levels of rabies and limited medical care.

-Most people going on a standard holiday (as opposed to trekking or living and working in rural areas) will not need a rabies vaccine.
+Most people going on a standard holiday (as opposed to trekking or living and working in rural areas) won't need a rabies vaccine.

 Read more about the rabies vaccination.

-When travelling in countries that are not rabies-free, do not touch unknown animals and educate your children about the dangers of petting unknown animals.
-Examine your children regularly for cuts and scratches following contact with any animal and ask how they got them.
+When travelling in countries that aren't rabies-free, don't touch unknown animals and educate your children about the dangers of petting them.
+Examine your children regularly for cuts and scratches following contact with any animal, and ask how they got them.
 Make sure they know that being bitten by an animal is dangerous and they need to tell you about it.

-To keep countries rabies-free, it is important there are strict public health measures to control stray animals, such as foxes.
+To keep countries rabies-free, it's important that there are strict public health measures to control stray animals, such as foxes.
 The movement of potentially infected animals across borders into uninfected regions is controlled by strictly enforcing quarantine regulations.
-Animals that do not have a licence should not be brought into the UK.
+Animals that don't have a licence shouldn't be brought into the UK.

-The pet travel scheme (PETS) is a system that allows pet dogs, cats and ferrets from certain countries to enter the UK without going into quarantine, as long as they have been vaccinated.
-It also means people in the UK can take their dogs, cats and ferrets to other European Union (EU) countries and return with them to the UK.
+The Pet Travel Scheme (PETS) is a system that allows pet dogs, cats and ferrets from certain countries to enter the UK without going into quarantine, as long as they have been vaccinated.
+It also means that people in the UK can take their dogs, cats and ferrets to other European Union (EU) countries and return with them to the UK.